cquiocho/reading-notes/programming-with-javascript.md

 - *Logical Operators* combine expressions and return **true** or **false**:
   > buy = (5 > 3) && (2 < 4);

-**Functions group a series of statements together to perform a specific task**
+**Functions group a series of statements together to perform a specific task.**

 - *Function Declaration* - giving a name to the function and writing the statements needed to achieve the task inside curly braces.
   > function sayHello() {